Scaling a Seasonal Ecommerce Business Beyond a Sole Proprietor

 • structured product data,

-• supplier relationships,
+• supplier relationships, and

-• and proven product-market fit.
+• proven product-market fit.

 The opportunity is not simply selling gingerbread kits.
 The opportunity is owning a seasonal specialty brand positioned at the intersection of holiday traditions, gifting, family activities, hospitality experiences, educational baking, and emerging AI-enhanced ecommerce.